andresti/markdown-cv/index.md

 `2010 - 2017`
-__Engineer and Researcer, KBFI (National Institute for Chemical Physics and Biophysics), Tallinn, Estonia__
+__Engineer and Researcher, KBFI (National Institute for Chemical Physics and Biophysics), Tallinn, Estonia__

 * Worked on the analysis of data collected by the CMS experiment, resulting in multiple publications and the completion of my PhD thesis
 <!--- * Learned the necessary skills, including data analysis, statistics etc. --->